zs0000/blog/_posts/breeding-crested-geckos-beginner-guide.md

 ---
 title: 'Breeding Crested Geckos: A Beginners Guide'
-excerpt: 'It can be quite daunting to pair your first two Adult Crested Geckos, especially as a beginner - So we wrote this article to detail everything from enclosure size, to incubation medium, to hatch time, and more!
+excerpt: 'Pairing your first two Crested Geckos can be daunting, especially as a beginner.
+Details on everything from enclosure size, to incubation medium, to hatch time, and more!
 Find out all you need to know about breeding Crested Geckos for the first time!'
+description: 'Details on how to Breed Crested Geckos.
+Find out what calcium sacks are, if a Crested Gecko is ready to pair, and more'
 coverImage: '/assets/blog/breeding-crested-geckos-beginners-guide/18.jpg'
 date: '2021-07-05T06:22:02.322Z'
 author: